Indigenous Art Park: mamohkamatowin (Helping Each Other) - Jerry Whitehead

 Jerry Whitehead is a Cree artist from James Smith Cree Nation whose artistic practise has included beadwork, murals and paintings.
 Whitehead's installation features two large, concrete turtles with painted mosaics on their backs depicting ancient stories, representing the Cree creation story of Turtle Island.

 The turtles are titled "mother" and "baby" and each mosaic depicts four stories in a quadrant layout.
 The mother turtle faces west and features detailed, colourful mosaics depicting the sweat lodge, an eagle, the Northern Lights, teepees, dancers, a woodpecker to symbolize the Papaschase people, a thunderbird, and a beaver.

-To complete the baby turtle, Linklater worked with students and elders at amiskwaciy Academy in Edmonton.
+To complete the baby turtle, Whitehead worked with students and elders at amiskwaciy Academy in Edmonton.
 The baby turtle faces north and its mosaic quadrants represent: the Métis people, an eagle, a buffalo, and feathers.
-Linklater chose the name mamohkamatowin for his installation because, "The whole project worked because people were helping each other continuously, throughout the process from the beginning."
+Whitehead chose the name mamohkamatowin for his installation because, "The whole project worked because people were helping each other continuously, throughout the process from the beginning."